usutradhar/quantify-infrastructure/README.md

 buildings_perCap_ssp2.csv,
 output_city_type_ssp2.csv, and
 roads_perCap_ssp2_local.csv
 Output files are saved in the csvs folder inside outputfiles.
-A text file containing Standard Output is also generated and saved in the outputfiles folder.

 ### Once you have the output files for three scenarios
 ### Generate the figures and compare analysis results